How Do I Know When to Use Bon vs. Bien? Just Use These Templates

 Does French seriously need two words for “good?”

-We’ll explain the big difference between bon and bien—you’ll see that they’re actually quite different from each other.
+In this grammar guide, we’ll explain the big differences between bon and bien—you’ll see that they’re actually quite different from each other.

 Then we’ll walk through specific cases where you always use one or the other, to further cut down on any guesswork.